aerdman1/henryhowler/docs/Fred Henry's Branch/kc/kc-1/janet-is-climbing-in-india-sept-2008.md

 ---
-title: "Janet is Climbing in India!
-Sept 2008"
+title: Janet is Climbing in India!
+Sept 2008
+date: '2025-01-01T00:00:00.000Z'
 deprecated: false
-date: "2025-01-01T00:00:00.000Z"
 hidden: false
 ---
 ![Image](https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/01/Manikaran-010.jpg)

 Ben Ditto luvin it high on the route.

 From KC on 09-28-08 Below are emails from Janet who is in India for month – she is sponsored by Mountain Hardware and is being videoed and photographed while rock climbing.

-Also Read> Excerpt of Blog from Pat Goodman, one of Janet’s climbing companions KC
+**<Anchor label="Also Read> Excerpt of Blog from Pat Goodman" target="_blank" href="https://henry-howler.readme.io/docs/manikaran-spires-an-adventure-in-the-indian-himalaya-friday-october-03-2008-by-pat-goodman#/">Also Read> Excerpt of Blog from Pat Goodman</Anchor>**, one of Janet’s climbing companions KC

 This is already quite a story and they haven’t even arrived at the climbing location yet!
 Janet is on yet another awesome adventure.
 Linda

+***

-Sept.
-28, 2008 – Greeting from Manali, India!
+**Sept.
+28, 2008 – Greeting from Manali, India!**

 Here is the play by play on our three day journey, if you care to read it: